 Many of us have heard a lot about a work-from-home employment model during the last years.
 The trend for working remotely has emerged a while ago and kept evolving as more and more specialists were getting attracted by the idea of being able to work from anywhere.
-So you'll need to consider top best resume writing service to raise your chances if you want switch a career.
+So you'll need to consider best resume writing services to raise your chances if you want switch a career.
 But, the real rise of remote work took place in the early 2020.

 The outbreak of the Covid-19 pandemic forced millions of people from all over the world to switch to a remote employment model.
 And this gave a rise to a larger trend toward a more flexible work future.

 Before the global pandemic, many people, though were attracted by the idea of working from home, never took the risk to make this transition.
 But, when the Covid-19 hit, it turned into a global trend literally overnight.
 And we believe that it will be here to stay in the long-term perspective.

 According to surveys, over 95% of people who were forced to work remotely would prefer to continue doing so in the future.
 29% of respondents even claim that they would rather quit their jobs than go back to the office again.